wsb-jstk/sample-spring-batch/README.md

-# sample-spring-batch
+# sample-spring-integration

-Demo for Spring Batch
+Demo for Spring Integration